Initiatives for Climate Change

 In order to achieve the Paris Agreement and the Glasgow Climate Pact's non-binding target of limiting the global average temperature increase to 1.5℃ compared with pre-industrial levels, as well as Japan's "carbon neutrality by 2050," curbing greenhouse gas emissions is an urgent issue.

-NBF has made the following efforts assuming that the transition to a decarbonized society will strengthen policies and regulations, accelerate innovation, change the behavior of all parties in the office leasing business, and such.
+NBF has made the following efforts as part of the method to achieve the numerical target established by setting the reduction of GHG emissions as the main materiality assuming that the transition to a decarbonized society will strengthen policies and regulations, accelerate innovation, change the behavior of all parties in the office leasing business, and such.

-NBF has set a goal of “reducing energy-derived CO₂ emissions by 46% or more by 2030 (compared with 2013 levels),” and is working to promote LED lighting and introduce high-efficient equipment based on energy-saving renovation plans for the properties it owns.
-In addition, there are 13 properties (approximately 18% of the portfolio based on the number of properties as of the end of December 2022) that are subject to the total volume control (Tokyo Cap-and-Trade Program), which imposes the reduction of GHG emissions from large-scale business facilities in Tokyo, and NBF is considering and promoting plans to achieve above-mandatory levels of an average of 27% reduction by 2024 and of 35% reduction between 2024 and 2029.
+NBF has set a goal of “reducing energy-derived CO2 emissions by 46% or more by 2030 (compared with 2013 levels),” and is working to promote LED lighting and introduce high-efficient equipment based on energy-saving renovation plans for the properties it owns.
+In addition, there are 15 properties (approximately 21% of the portfolio based on the number of properties as of the end of December 2023) that are subject to the total volume control (Tokyo Cap-and-Trade Program), which imposes the reduction of GHG emissions from large-scale business facilities in Tokyo, and NBF is considering and promoting plans to achieve an average of 50% reduction between 2025 and 2029.
+For properties that underwent energy-saving renovation, NBF examines their effects as necessary.

 • Introduction of electricity derived from renewable energy sources